ajvromans/Paper-Pacific-2018-Data/README.md

 [1] A.J.
 Vromans, A. Muntean, A.A.F. van de Ven, A mixture theory-based concrete corrosion model coupling chemical reactions, diffusion and mechanics, (2018), Pacific Journal of Mathematics for Industry, 10:5.
 See link https://pacific-mathforindustry.springeropen.com/articles/10.1186/s40736-018-0039-6.

 The data has been produced by two different programs: The NewGypsum4 MATLAB code and a Parameters call-function.
+Note: NewGypsum4D simulates system D (the default in the paper), NewGypsum4P simulates system C and NewGypsum4 simulates system A.
 The .....
 Mathematica code.

 The ....
 Mathematica code was used to create the data and plots of Figures 11 and 12 of the paper.